pcanz/pPEG/Readme.md

 A pPEG grammar rule expression can be:

-    name        to match a named grammar rule
+    name        to match a named grammar rule, or an implicit rule

     'abc'       to match a string of characters
-    'abc'i      to match a case-insensitive string of characters "abc"       either single or double quote marks may be used
+    'abc'i      to match a case-insensitive string of characters

     ''          to match an empty string, and consume no input